M0imaritim/Maze/README.md

 - Organized structure for header files
 - Clear and maintainable code organization

-All contributions must adhere to these standards to maintain code quality and readability.
+All code adheres to the Betty style checker standards.
+To verify code compliance, use the Betty style checker available at: https://github.com/alx-tools/Betty

+Contributors should install and run Betty before submitting pull requests to ensure code quality and consistency.

 ## Roadmap
 - **Enhanced Visuals**